MarkB19988/Glossary-of-Programming-Terms/README.md

   Firstly you must decide on who will be working with you on this project, make phonecalls or arange meetings with a designer or a developer and try and get them on board.
 Alternatively, you can chose to undertake the project alone, but be aware that it will be a lot of work.

   ###### Step 2.
 Wireframing
   Wireframing is a rough visual idea of what your app will look like.
-Each wireframe sketch should show
+Each wireframe sketch should show what will happen on every possible screen/scene of your app and what interactions could be had (e.g. arrows to show something can move across the screen)

+  ###### Step 3.
+Design